Yeksin/testnet_manuals/loyal/README.md

 ```

 ### Create validator
-Before creating validator please make sure that you have at least 1 nibi (1 nibi is equal to 1000000 ulyl) and your node is synchronized
+Before creating validator please make sure that you have at least 1 lyl (1 lyl is equal to 1000000 ulyl) and your node is synchronized

 To check your wallet balance:
 ```